ssenmosip/mosip-temp-documentation/Getting-Started.md

     VI.
 Now since our Jenkinsfile usage this github credentials, update the credentials id in Jenkinsfile.
 (To know more about look at this [section]())

 ### C. Create Pipelines
 Next step after Jenkins installation is to configure/create Jenkins Jobs.
 These Jenkins Jobs are written as Jenkins Pipelines and respective Jenkinsfile in the MOSIP Source Code.
-MOSIP currently have 5 Jenkins job that take care of CI/CD process for Development Environment.
-There are -
+MOSIP currently has 5 Jenkins jobs that take care of CI/CD process for Development Environment.
+They are -

 * master-branch-build-all-modules

     Jenkinsfile for master-branch-build-all-modules can be found under mosip root directory, named **Jenkinsfile**<br/><br/>
-    This Job is used to build whole MOSIP as a single unit.
-This Job is also acts as a nightly process to check the build status of MOSIP code in Master Branch.
+    This Job is used to build MOSIP as a single unit.
+This Job also acts like a nightly process to check the build status of MOSIP code in Master Branch.
 To create this Job you need to create a new Item in Jenkins as a Pipeline Project.
-Here are the configuration for Pipeline you might have to explictly change to use MOSIP provided Jenkinsfile-
+Here is the configuration for Pipeline you might have to explicitly change to use MOSIP provided Jenkinsfile-

     ![Configure Build Triggers](_images/getting_started_images/master-branch-build-all-modules-build-triggers.JPG)

     ![Configure Pipelines](_images/getting_started_images/master-branch-build-all-modules-pipeline.JPG)

-    As it can be seen from the above image that this pipeline usages Jenkinsfile present in master branch of mosip-platform repository.
-Also you need to provide the Github credentials that this pipeline will take to connect and download this Jenkinsfile at the time of the build.
-Now let us look into this Jenkinsfile.
+    As it can be seen from the above image this pipeline uses Jenkinsfile present in master branch of mosip-platform repository.
+You need to provide the Github credentials that this pipeline will take to connect and download this Jenkinsfile at the time of the build.
+Let us now look into this Jenkinsfile.

-  Jenkinsfile for this pipeline is written in Groovy Language using scripted style of writing code.
+  Jenkinsfile for this pipeline is written in Groovy Language using the scripted style of writing code.

   * Then we have module specific Jenkinsfile for individual Modules.
 These Modules are:
       * **Kernel**<br/>